cesbo/help/en/alta/quick-start/index.md

 - **Enable service autorun** - this option available only with Systemd.
 Service will be launched automatically on system startup
 - **Start service** - start service immediately after wizard

 Your service is ready to use.
-You may continue service configuration in the web interface: [alta.cesbo.com](https://alta.cesbo.com)
+You can find more information in: [cesbo.com/alta](https://help.cesbo.com/en/alta/)